Rohit-Agarwal-Khitchdee/EngagementManager/README.md

 If you enter an incorrect path, it will bring up a file selector to select the file from the file system.
-The file selector takes inputs from the arrow keys and PgUp PgDn and selection of a dir or file is using return(enter).
+The file selector takes inputs from the arrow keys and PgUp PgDn and selection of a file is using return(enter).
 Once you have entered the correct path, it will load ModalWX.cpp, parse it and display its blocks.
 The arrow keys, PgUp and PgDn move the caret.